Maine Aquaculture

 Overview

-Frenchman Bay in Hancock County, Maine, supports fishermen, lobstermen, and small-scale aquaculture farmers, and is a home to many families.
+Frenchman Bay in Hancock County, Maine, supports fishermen, lobstermen, and small-scale shellfish and kelp aquaculture farmers, and is a home to many families.
 The bay provides habitat for many environmentally and economically important species, including eelgrass, sea scallops, blue mussels, and lobster.

-Its surrounding landscapes, which include Acadia National Park, Bar Harbor, and the Schoodic Peninsula, draw millions of tourists each year, who bring $380 million in revenue to the state annually.
+Its surrounding landscapes, including Acadia National Park, Bar Harbor, and the Schoodic Peninsula, draw millions of tourists to the area each year, who bring $380 million in revenue to the state annually.

-A newly formed company from Norway, called American Aquafarms, is trying to build an enormous salmon farm in Frenchman Bay, less than 2,000 feet from Acadia National Park.
+In 2021, a Norwegian-based company called American Aquafarms proposed to the state to build an enormous salmon farm that would have covered a surface area the size of 15 football fields in Frenchman Bay, just half a mile offshore of Acadia National Park.
 This project would be one of the largest ocean-pen salmon farms in the world and would release 4.1 billion gallons of polluted wastewater into the bay every day.
 It would also bring air, light, and noise pollution to the area.

-Oceana and our partners will continue to fight to ensure a project like this never goes forward.
-We’re calling on state and local authorities to publicly oppose this monster fish farm, and protect Maine’s clean waters, and the animals, families, and businesses that depend on them.
+Oceana and our partners will continue to fight to ensure that projects like this never move forward in order to protect Maine’s clean waters, and the widlife, families, and businesses that depend on them.

 Victories